-Kyle and I were hanging out two days in a row, and I believe this marked the end of the first day.
+Kyle and I were hanging out two days in a row for Session 4, and I believe this marked the end of the first day.
 The second day would be abbreviated.
 Our final task before the endgame at Orbonne was to wrap up Cloud’s sidequest, and that meant a cross-country trip to Sal Ghidos.
 During the walk, we finished Cid’s training as a Sword Saint and moved him over to Knight.
 It was obvious that he wouldn’t get out of it before the end of the game, but it was the logical thing to do in case we were wrong.
 He needed the Equip Swords ability if we were going to put him anywhere but Sword Saint or Knight, after all!
 We also switched Arthur to Samurai, since he had essentially finished in Monk and we had nowhere else to put him.
 This was definitely a mistake, and not just for the reasons we cited when we took him out of Samurai to begin with.
 Kyle would later joke about how Arthur, with his Samurai Speed stat of 8, somehow ended up looking pathetic in a party with speeds of 9 or higher, even though 8 would have been upper-tier in any other setup!

 There was an optional scene on the way to Sal Ghidos that reunited Agrias and Ovelia at Zeltennia (if Agrias’ two knights are still in the party, they show up too!).
 Ovelia is thrilled to see her few trusted friends, but unfortunately Agrias can’t stay, as she realizes that Ramza’s quest is more immediately important, what with the demonic apocalypse and all.
 Jerkface makes his presence known, and at this point, Agrias passes Ovelia a knife for her personal protection.
 This scene is technically optional, but since the knife reappears later, the story feels more complete with the scene in hand.
 It’s not inconceivable that Ovelia could find another knife in a big castle full of armouries and kitchens, but this way it’s an established knife, you see?
 In any event, Agrias is the only person I know who seems to dislike Jerkface more than me (the one who calls him Jerkface), and since she also deals more damage than Cid (since the rouge she got from Mustadio boosts Holy attacks), that makes her my favourite.